ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-connecting-apm.rst

 | 8            | Throttle    |
 +--------------+-------------+

-The output pins on The Cube for SERVO's 1 thru 8 are labled Main Out:
+The output pins on most controllers for SERVO's 1 thru 8 are labled Main Out:

 .. image:: ../images/PH21_2.jpg
     :target: ../_images/PH21_2.jpg

-Motor 1, which is normally the left front servo on your helicopter goes to pin 1 on The Cube.
+Motor 1, which is normally the left front servo on your helicopter goes to pin 1.
 Motor 2, which is normally the right front servo goes to pin 2.
 Motor 3, which is normally the rear (elevator) servo goes to pin 3.
 Tail servo goes to pin 4.

 If you are using a DDVP (Direct Drive Variable Pitch) tail rotor, the tail motor ESC connects to pin 7.
 The throttle servo or ESC for the main rotor motor connects to pin 8.

-You must supply power to the servo rail to power your servos at their appropriate rated voltage.
-The Cube does not supply power to the servo rail.
+Check the docs for your selected flight controller but most require a separate power supply to the servo rail to power your servos at their appropriate rated voltage.

-Connect telemetry radios, GPS/compass module, power to The Cube itself, and any other peripherals as per the instructions in the owners manual for the unit.
+Connect telemetry radios, GPS/compass module, power to flight controller itself, and any other peripherals as per the instructions in the owners manual for the unit.

 RC Calibration
 --------------

 .. warning::

-   Before powering The Cube and servo rail, on all helicopters disconnect the rudder linkage from the tail servo or bellcrank on the tail gearbox.
+   Before powering the flight controller and servo rail for the first time, disconnect the rudder linkage from the tail servo or bellcrank on the tail gearbox.
 If you have a piston engine helicopter, also disconnect the throttle servo linkage.

-The RC MUST be calibrated before proceeding once The Cube is powered up.
+The RC MUST be calibrated before proceeding once the flight controller is powered up.
 RC calibration is identical to all other vehicles.
 With helicopters using the ArduPilot system there can be no mixes in the RC radio.
 All the outputs must be "pure", i.e. use either airplane mode in your radio, or helicopter mode with H1 or "straight" swash.